avdhutssh/UI-Automation_Cucumber_Selenium/README.md

 2. Count Video Feeds in News & Features Section: Navigates to the News & Features section, counts the total number of video feeds, and counts the feeds present for a specified number of days.

+### Derived Product 1 Scenarios

+1. Verify and retrive the title of each slide present below tickets menu

+### Derived Product 2 Scenarios

+1. Find and store all the footer hyperlinks in a CSV file and report the duplicate footer links.

 ## 🎯 Reporting

 This project uses  **cucumber Reports** for detailed reporting of scenario executions, including logs, screenshots, and status updates.